Slip & Fall Lawyers in Boston

 Because Massachusetts General Law, Chapter 260, Section 2A gives us a finite window of time in which to research and file these claims (three years for most), it’s imperative to start the process as early on as possible.
 Preservation of evidence that could bolster your claim (i.e., surveillance video, witness statements, photo evidence, etc.) may only be possible in those first few days and weeks, so the sooner you act, the better.Snow and Ice

 Massachusetts used to be a difficult state in which to recover damages for snow and ice-related slip-and-falls.
-The good news is it’s gotten much better.
+The good news is that it has gotten much better.

 Prior to 2010, the state required plaintiffs seeking damages for snow and ice to make the distinction between “natural” versus “unnatural” accumulations of these slippery substances.
 Massachusetts law was that property owners couldn’t be liable for injuries that were caused by so-called “natural” accumulations of ice or snow on the owner’s property.
 This created all sorts of headaches for the courts because determining what was “natural” and what was “unnatural” turned out to be pretty tricky.